bytedance/bamboo/README.md

 > The Libtorch version is currently specified in the init_compile.sh script.
 If you require a different version of Libtorch, you will need to update this script accordingly.

+> Note that when running build.sh, if the make -j command triggers an out-of-memory error, adjust the parallelism level appropriately by specifying the number of processes (e.g., make -j 4) to reduce memory consumption.

 ## User Manual